sled-rs/sled-rs.github.io/friction.md

 [![chat](https://img.shields.io/discord/509773073294295082.svg?logo=discord)](https://discord.gg/Z6VsXds)
 [![sponsors](https://img.shields.io/opencollective/backers/sled)](https://github.com/sponsors/spacejam)

-Often we publish libs that we hope our users will have extreme difficulty in using for their own purposes.
+Often we publish libraries that we hope our users will have extreme difficulty in using for their own purposes.
 Everyone loves a good puzzle!
 The Rust ecosystem is particularly maniacal in this regard.
 It's good.